skcheerla/RedHat-OpenShift/pxctl.md

+To find a Portworx daemonset pod:

+oc -n portworx get pods -l name=portworx

+login to the pod like below

+oc exec -it -n portworx px-cluster-38bfc7c4-8hjjhvbhjvjhvjhvjhv-bq2fl -- /bin/sh

+sh-5.1# pxctl status
+Status: PX is operational

+#pxctl service pool show

+ Size: 2.0 TiB
+        Status: Online
+        Has metadata:  Yes
+        Drives:
+        1: /dev/mapper/mpathbj, Total size 2.0 TiB, Online
+        Cache Drives:
+        No Cache drives found in this pool

+        StorageClasses Are Just Policy Templates

+Kubernetes StorageClasses in Portworx don’t define storage capacity limits.
+They define:

+Replication factors

+Encryption settings

+Snapshot policies

+Shared volume support

+Volume size settings (defaults)

+File system type (fs)

+IO profile (io_profile)

+etc.

+They do not carve out dedicated quotas or slices of total storage.

+📌 Example:

+If a Portworx node has 1 TB of available storage, then:

+Volumes created via px-csi-db

+Volumes created via px-csi-replicated

+Volumes created via px-csi-db-encrypted

+…will all consume storage from that same 1 TB pool — based on the volume size requested by the PVC.

 Good catch 👍 — you won’t see `/opt/pwx/bin/pxctl` on a normal OpenShift node or your workstation.
 That binary lives **inside the Portworx container** (because Portworx runs as a DaemonSet on worker nodes).